 - The 5 most beautiful cities to visit in Andalusia

 Have you been to Málaga?
-Have you visited the castle recently?
-If so, what did you think of the experience?
+Have you visited this Moorish fortress?
 Feel free to post a comment below.